If you don’t follow our expert advice, you could end up wasting too much money on equity release!

 Can You Pay the Interest?

 For lifetime mortgages, you may be able to choose whether to pay back interest or let it build up.
 If you wish to do so, your financial adviser should be able to find you a plan that allows you to make interest repayments.

 With all said, it’s essential that before you embark on the journey to taking out equity on your house, you get independent advice.
-A financial adviser will talk you through the specifics – including how much equity release will cost you – so you can figure whether it’s the right option for you.
+A financial adviser will talk you through the specifics – including how much equity release will set you back – so you can figure whether it’s the right option for you.

-In addition, now that you know, more or less, the costs involved, use our equity release calculator to find out how much cash is tied up into your home.
+In addition, now that you know, more or less, the expenses involved, use our equity release calculator to find out how much cash is tied up into your home.
 Perhaps your dream retirement is closer than you think?